 Easier planning process

 At the time of writing, the government is continuing its consultation into a major upheaval of the planning process.
-The approach is expected to make it much easier to develop new build houses, use digital tech to fast track the process and push local authorities to build more homes.
+The approach is expected to make it much easier to develop new build houses, using technology to fast track the process and push local authorities to build more homes.

 The digital revolution

 After a slow start in the industry, UK housebuilders are now increasingly using digital technologies.
 Software for housebuilders supports every stage of construction, from drawing BIM models, to managing projects, assigning tasks, resolving defects and overseeing handovers.
 These digital tools can make home builders much more efficient by saving time and improving how they run projects.
 They can also help housebuilders to meet new health, safety and quality requirements by standardising processes and making documentation easier to produce and store.

 If there’s one thing that can give UK housebuilders confidence, it’s backing from the government.
 With a mantra to ‘build, build, build’ back from the coronavirus pandemic, home builders have received a strong signal of support.
 While the government’s major construction projects are set to focus on infrastructure, this should open up new opportunities in more regions.

 New markets opening up

-One consequence of the pandemic is the emergence of demand for new kinds of home.
+One consequence of the pandemic is the emergence of demand for new kinds of homes.
 As has been widely reported, the rise of home working means that many workers are looking to purchase larger properties away from cities.
 This could give a boost to small housebuilders.
 There is also the changing nature of high streets and city centres and what this means for the sector.
 Some offices, pubs, restaurants and shops are will never reopen after the pandemic.
 There is likely to be a boom in conversions of these spaces into desirable flats.

 The bigger picture for British home builders